Differentiable Model Selection for Ensemble Learning: e2e-CEL Evaluation

-Next, Table \ref{tab:e2e-MELresults} (left) reports the accuracy of the e2e-MEL model trained on each task, along with the sub-ensemble size that resulted in highest accuracy.
-In two cases, for the digit classification task and the image classification task, the e2e-MEL performs best when the sub-ensemble size is equal to the number of classes.
-In the remaining tasks, this observation holds approximately. {\em This is intuitive, since the number of agents specializing on any class is equal to the number of classes, and e2e-MEL is able to increase ensemble accuracy by learning to select these agents for prediction.}
+Next, Table \ref{tab:e2e-CELresults} (left) reports the accuracy of the e2e-CEL model trained on each task, along with the sub-ensemble size that resulted in highest accuracy.
+In two cases, for the digit classification and the image classification task, the e2e-CEL performs best when the sub-ensemble size is equal to the number of classes.
+In the remaining tasks, this observation holds approximately. {\em This is intuitive, since the number of base learners specializing on any class is equal to the number of classes, and e2e-CEL is able to increase ensemble accuracy by learning to select these base learners for prediction.}

-Finally, observe the accuracy of e2e-MEL in Table \ref{tab:e2e-MELresults} (left) and the performance of the individual agents predictors of the ensemble tested on both the labels in which their training was specialized as well as the other labels.
-Note how e2e-MEL predictions outperform their constituent agents by a wide margin on each task.
-For example, on MNIST, the e2e-MEL ensemble reaches an accuracy $58$ percentage points higher than its average constituent agent. {\em This illustrates the ability of e2e-MEL to leverage the error diversity of agents to form accurate classifiers by composing them based on input features}, even when the individual agent's accuracies are poor.
+Finally, observe the accuracy of e2e-CEL in Table \ref{tab:e2e-CELresults} (left) and the performance of the individual base learners predictors of the ensemble tested on both the labels in which their training was specialized as well as the other labels.
+Note how e2e-CEL predictions outperform their constituent base learners by a wide margin on each task.
+For example, on UTKFace, the e2e-CEL ensemble reaches an accuracy $40$ percentage points higher than its average constituent base learner. {\em This illustrates the ability of e2e-CEL to leverage the error diversity of base learners to form accurate classifiers by composing them based on input features}, even when the individual base learner's accuracies are poor.